walles/batterylogger/README.md

 out more than the averages that people are supposed to look at primarily.

+* Make sure we're actually removing samples older than one month

+* Add a .travis.yml to run the unit tests on pull requests and pushes.

 * Auto generate version code and version number from git describe.

 * If we change the system clock, think about how that would affect